Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k

 In terms of active safety, while all variants get AEB, ACC, ICC, lane functions, leading vehicle departure alert and traffic sign recognition, the Prime omits emergency lane keep assist, rear collision warning, rear cross traffic alert and braking, lane change safety warning, blind spot detection, door open warning and occupant detection alert.

 Pro-Net has been wildly inconsistent with its base variants – you see, the eMas 7 Prime EV has full ADAS while the eMas 5 Prime has no ADAS (although it does have blind spot detection and RCTA).
-Now, the eMas 7 PHEV Prime has ADAS but no blind spot detection.
+Now, the eMas 7 PHEV Prime has ADAS but no blind spot detection – go figure.

 The boot can take 528 litres; fold down the back seats for 2,065.
 This is quite a lot more than the EV’s 461 and 1,877 litres.
-The PHEV’s 100-litre hidden underfloor storage is also 49 litres up on the EV, although it loses the EV’s under-seat drawer because that’s where the fuel tank is now.
+The PHEV’s 100-litre under-boot-floor storage is also 49 litres up on the EV, although it loses the EV’s drawer under the back seats because that’s where the fuel tank is now.

 You can have your eMas 7 PHEV in Obsidian Black, Lithium White, Mercury Silver, Galena Grey or Aquamarine Blue, while the interior can be had in either Alabaster White or Onyx Black (black is new – the eMas 7 EV’s interior is either Alabaster White or Indigo Blue).